 - 5.9 If a separate budget allocation for modified capacity is set by the Government, Ofgem will assess any plan to modify capacity against the available budget.
 Ofgem will consider plans to modify capacity in the order in which Ofgem receives notification of modification.
-Where there is no available budget i.e. the estimated total modified capacity would exceed the budget allocation for the year, Ofgem will not be able to approve a plan to modify capacity. - As outlined by the government, the mechanism allowing the modification of capacity was designed to aid installations which are looking to connect heat pumps in phases (primarily to multiple domestic dwellings).
+Where there is no available budget i.e. the estimated total modified capacity would exceed the budget allocation for the year, Ofgem will not be able to approve a plan to modify capacity. - 5.10 As outlined by the government59, the mechanism allowing the modification of capacity was designed to aid installations which are looking to connect heat pumps in phases (primarily to multiple domestic dwellings).
 As such, the government is keen to ensure that those utilising the modified capacity provisions are projects that are providing space and water heating to multiple premises utilising a shared ground array that may wish to attach additional heat pumps to a ground array after an initial accreditation has been made.
-These circumstances may include, but are not limited to, social housing projects and other housing developments that are being built or are replacing an existing heating system in phases. - Participants who wish to modify the capacity of their installation must notify Ofgem of their intention to do so on or before 31 March 2023.
-The following information will be required as part of a complete "plan to modify capacity": - Whether the participant plans to modify the installation capacity once or twice.
-Participants may not modify the installation capacity of an accredited RHI installation more than twice during the tariff lifetime for that installation. - What the total intended installation capacity of the accredited RHI installation following the modification(s) is. - The expected commissioning date or dates of the additional ground source heat pump or pumps to be added as part of a modification, and - The amount of heat (in kWhth) which the participant expects each additional ground source heat pump to generate each year for space and/or water heating.
+These circumstances may include, but are not limited to, social housing projects and other housing developments that are being built or are replacing an existing heating system in phases. - 5.11 Participants who wish to modify the capacity of their installation must notify Ofgem of their intention to do so on or before 31 March 2023.
+Please note: TG2, TG3 and extension application applicants who have applied for accreditation by 31 March 2023, will also be able to submit a plan to modify capacity of their plant by 31 March 2023.
+Their plan will be held by Ofgem and if their plant is accredited, Ofgem will subsequently review the plan to modify and write to inform applicants of its decision.
+Please note that no modifications to your plant should be carried out until accreditation is granted and your plan to modify capacity form, here.
+The following information will be required as part of a complete "plan to modify capacity". - Whether the participant plans to modify the installation capacity once or twice.
+Participants may not modify the installation capacity of an accredited RHI installation more than twice during the tariff lifetime for that installation. - What the total intended installation capacity of the accredited RHI installation following the modification(s) is.

-&lt;sup>55https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/952233/ndrhi-ensuring-sustainable-scheme-government-response.pdf
+59https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/952233/ ndrhi-ensuring-sustainable-scheme-government-response.pdf